SFonsecaCosta/Bgee/README.md

 ## Repository

-This repository is related to the hands-on part of the SIB Bgee course.
+This repository is related to the hands-on part of the SIB Bgee course, in particular with BgeeDB package (https://www.bioconductor.org/packages/release/bioc/html/BgeeDB.html).

 The browsable part of the course can be found here: https://sfonsecacosta.github.io/Bgee/.